-About 4,000 items, mainly published from the seventeenth to the early twentieth centuries.
-The primary subject is the history of London: the City of London is strongly featured, but all of London is included, with topics covering culture, economy, politics, society and topography.
-Forms range from scholarly and popular monographs to guidebooks, broadsides, directories, pamphlets, newsbooks, prints, proclamations, and maps.
-The 17th century is particularly well represented with around 1250 items, including material on Lord Mayors’ pageants and a remarkable number of Civil War pamphlets.
-Another subject covered by the collection is the settlement of Australia.
+The Bromhead Library comprises about 4,000 items, mainly published from the seventeenth to the early twentieth centuries.
+The primary subject is the history of London.
+While the City of London features especially strongly, all of London is included, with topics covering culture, economy, politics, society and topography.
+Books range from studies of single buildings to works on particular suburbs and more broadly on Greater London.
+Guidebooks and other descriptions of London and its environs are common.
+Other forms range from scholarly and popular monographs to broadsides, directories, pamphlets, newsbooks, proclamations, and about 200 prints and maps.
+There are about fifteen manuscripts, the most spectacular of which is a contemporary roll depicting the funeral procession of Anne of Cleves in 1557.

 The seventeenth century is particularly well represented with around 1,250 items, including material on Lord Mayors’ pageants and a remarkable number of Civil War pamphlets, as well as items published in the immediate wake of the Gunpowder Plot, the Great Plague of 1665, and the Great Fire of London of 1666.
 Some early-nineteenth-century imprints, such as those published by Rudolph Ackermann, are beautifully illustrated.
 From the eighteenth century onwards some fiction is present, notably George Reynolds’s sensational Mysteries of the Court of London.
 The collection also covers the early settlement of Australia.

 The material was collected by Lieutenant Colonel Alfred Claude Bromhead (1876-1963), a co-founder of Gaumont Cinemas.
 The executors of his estate donated it to the University of London in 1964.